turingcapital/Manual/README.md

 # Overview
+*“Those who can imagine anything, can create the impossible.” ― Alan Turing*

 Turing is a cryptofund.
-We make investments in blockchain protocols and tokens.
+We make investments in blockchain companies, protocols, and tokens.

+### How We Help
+Turing is for founders, by founders.

+We’re hackers, deep thinkers, and rule breakers.

+We look for teams with an ambitious vision.
+We like to invest at the earliest stages and roll up our sleeves.
+We help our teams on strategy, token sales, fundraising, marketing, recruiting, design, company building, and coaching.

+## DAO
+Turing is structure as a decentralized autonomous organization (DAO).
+Anyone can join and contribute to our network.
+We're currently looking for content editors, scouts, and technical advisors.

 ## Writings
 [Token Network Effects](https://medium.freecodecamp.com/token-network-effects-a-new-business-model-for-a-decentralized-web-6cde8b4e862 "Token Network Effects")